Pamela Anderson Shares Topless Instagram Pic And WikiLeaks Julian Assange Love

 Following the analysis of that report, the prosecutors plan to determine what, if any, additional “investigative measures may be taken,” according to the Prosecution Authority.

-[Featured Image by Valerio Pennicino/Getty Images]
+[Featured Image by Valerio Pennicino/Getty Images for Maserati]